Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Distribute Lost Dog Posters

 Should the dog not be found within a few hours, you’ll want to print and post these around the neighborhood and the area where the dog was lost.

-It’s not a bad idea to keep a distinct marking or two off the lost dog notice.
+If your dog has a distinct marking or two, keep it off the lost dog’s notice.
 Should there be a question of ownership, it’s helpful to provide information not evident on the poster and information only you know.

-Drop some flyers off at the animal shelter and vet, and post at grocery stores and mailboxes.
+Drop some flyers at the animal shelter and vet, and post them at grocery stores and mailboxes.
 Think about where lots of people will see these flyers.

-Also, make sure you post flyers in the area your dog was lost.
+Also, make sure you post flyers where your dog was lost.
 There might be a good chance someone in the immediate vicinity saw the dog.